microsoft/code-challenges/Labs/Azure Active Directory B2C/readme.md

 # Task 4: Integrate an ASP.NET app with your B2C tenant

-You can use Microsoft&#39;s OWIN middleware library to send authentication requests to Azure AD B2C to execute sign-up &amp; sign-in policies, manage consumer sessions using cookies, validating tokens from Azure AD B2C, and more.
-In this lab we&#39;ll work with a nearly complete app and configure it to work with your settings.
+You can use Microsoft's OWIN middleware library to send authentication requests to Azure AD B2C to execute sign-up & sign-in policies, manage consumer sessions using cookies, validating tokens from Azure AD B2C, and more.
+In this lab we'll work with a nearly complete app and configure it to work with your settings.

-1. Open **WebApp-OpenIdConnect-DotNet.sln** from the lab project directory.
-You can find this in the **C:\Labs** folder within the folder matching this lab&#39;s code.
+1. Open the **WebApp-OpenIdConnect-DotNet.sln** file from the **src/WebApp-OpenIDConnect-DotNet** folder.

 2. From **Solution Explorer** , open **appsettings.json**.
 This file contains all necessary settings for authentication.

  ![](images/017.png)

-3. Update the **ClientId** and **Tenant** settings with your application&#39;s ID and subdomain, respectively.
+3. Update the **ClientId** and **Tenant** settings with your application's ID and subdomain, respectively.
 Note that this project is already configured to use the sign-up/sign-in policy of **&quot;B2C\_1\_susi&quot;**.
 If you happened to use a different name earlier, update that now.

  ![](images/018.png)